How to Prevent Mice from Entering Your Idaho Home

 - You see mice during daytime hours

-- You continue to find activity despite sealing or cleaning efforts
+- You continue to find activity despite sealing and cleaning efforts

-A trained Pestcom technician can identify entry points, set up targeted control solutions, and create a long term prevention plan tailored to your home.
+A trained Pestcom technician can identify entry points, confirm activity zones, and build a long-term prevention plan tailored to your home.

-For dependable mouse control in Boise, Meridian, Nampa, Emmett, Mountain Home, and the surrounding Treasure Valley, Pestcom Pest Management is here to help.
+For dependable mouse prevention and rodent control in Boise, Meridian, Nampa, Caldwell, Kuna, Eagle, Emmett, Mountain Home, and the surrounding Treasure Valley, contact Pestcom Pest Management.